Tampere-University-Urban-Physics/fundamentals-of-gis/Content/5_Exercise.md

 *Updated by Rowan van der Kaaden*

 ## OVERVIEW & PURPOSE
+The aim of this GIS exercise is to get you familiar with working with raster data.
 The purpose of this GIS exercise is to classify the study area based on its suitability for cultivation, specifically considering factors such as water bodies, slope, and soil types.
 By integrating and analyzing these spatial datasets, we aim to assess the agricultural potential of the study area.
 Understanding the suitability for cultivation is crucial for effective land management, optimizing agricultural practices, and making informed decisions related to agricultural development.

 Studying an area for its suitability for cultivation provides valuable insights and information for various reasons: